 Partisanship reduces complex issues to two sides.
 Problems with multiple parts are wrongly squeezed into a duality that misses the complexity of the whole problem.
 The opposing side’s arguments are entirely discounted.
 This is disasterous when trying to create laws.
 HALF of the issues involved in effectively solving a problem can be entirely neglected in would-be solutions arrived at by a partisan legislature.
 This can only lead to more problems and fanning more extremism.

-The quality of a discussion that assumes that a balance must be struck between the demands of Liberty and Equality is far superior to one in which, at the outset, partisan sides have drawn up rigid positions with the intention of doing battle.
+The quality of a discussion that assumes that a balance can be struck between the demands of Liberty and Equality is far superior to one in which, at the outset, partisan sides have drawn up rigid positions with the intention of doing battle.